 All issuances of CEBURES carried out under the cover of the securitization program shall be made under the cover of the Issuing Trust.
 The equity of the Issuing Trust is comprised mainly of the Collection Rights contributed by the Master Trust itself and the collections resulting from the Collection Rights.
-The CEBURES issued by the Issuing Trust shall be supported by a specific portfolio of Collection Rights allocated to each issue if stock certificates and the collections resulting from such Collection Rights.
+The CEBURES issued by the Issuing Trust shall be supported by a specific portfolio of Collection Rights allocated to each issue of stock certificates and the collections resulting from such Collection Rights.

-As of December 31, 2023 and 2022, Collection Rights contributed by TPG to the Master Trust amounted to \$46,278,536 and \$39,820,233, respectively.
+As of December 31, 2024 and 2023, Collection Rights contributed by TPG to the Master Trust amounted to \$49,041,164 and \$46,278,536, respectively.